 Form 1098-T is an annual IRS form completed by Western Carolina University as required by the Taxpayer Relief Act of 1997 which is furnished to students to assist them in the preparation of their annual income tax returns.
 The form summarizes qualified tuition and related expenses for the calendar year (January 1 to December 31).
-The form reports the amounts billed that may entitle the student to the American Opportunity Credit, Lifetime Learning Credit, or other educational tax benefits depending on their individual situation.
+The form reports the amounts paid that may entitle the student to the American Opportunity Credit, Lifetime Learning Credit, or other educational tax benefits depending on his/her individual situation.

 In order to comply with IRS regulations, Western Carolina University is required to have the student's social security number for 1098-T IRS reporting.
-Not having the number may delay processing.
+Not having the number will delay processing.

 Your 1098-T form will be accessible online.
-If the amount of tuition BILLED (not paid) during 2017 is greater than the amount of scholarships and grants received, the student will have a 2017 Form 1098-T Tuition Statement available on-line by going to the Vangent 1098-T website.
-The student will click the "First Time Students" button and enter the full first and last names and the last 5 digits of the social security number.
-If there are records present for the student, he will be instructed to create an account to retrieve the 1098-T. The 1098-T may be viewed and printed.
+If the amount of tuition paid during 2018 is greater than the amount of scholarships and grants received, the student will have a 2018 Form 1098-T Tuition Statement available on-line in myWCU.
+The 1098-T may be viewed and printed.
 If the student consents to receive the 1098-T electronically, a paper form will not be mailed.

 1. Visit myWCU and login with your WCU ID (before the @ in your catamount email address) and password.

-3. Click Obtain 1098-T Tax Notification and select the correct tax year.
+3. Once in Bill+Payment, click 1098-T and select the correct tax year.